qbaocaca/boys_classifier/README.md

 ### - a script for tuning (i.e: hyperparameter search and testing out with different models).

 ### - a script for loading model for inference (showing the results!)

+### - trained model for loading (with 67% accuracy). _Sorry!
+Don't expect more.
+Please see my blog post for explanation._

 ### - some helper functions on structuring the dataset (i.e: utils)